Newsletter Archive

 Theory of Mind, As Explained by Planet of the Apes

 Pierre Boulle is a name unknown to most.
 His limited contributions to literature and cinema, however, are transcendent.
 Boulle authored Bridge on the River Kwai and Planet of the Apes in 1952 and 1963, respectively, both of which were adopted into the namesake award-winning films.
-They are among my favorite films because of their fascinating…
+They are among my favorites because of their fascinating examinations…